Creating digital communal spaces to connect youth to in-person communities.

 Exploring what already exists.

-I looked into the platforms used to find in-person communities, conducting competitve analysis and seeing what solutions youth are coming up with.
+I looked into the platforms used to find in-person communities, conducting a competitve analysis and seeing what solutions youth are coming up with.

 Key Insight 1